-The development scheme was prepared under delegation by Toowoomba Regional Council in collaboration with the Department of Infrastructure, Local Government and Planning, other state agencies and industry representatives.
+The development scheme was prepared under delegation by Toowoomba Regional Council in collaboration with the Department of State Development, Manufacturing, Infrastructure and Planning, other state agencies and industry representatives.

-For the purposes of addressing state interests in development assessment, the State Assessment and Referral Agency (SARA) online mapping provides guidance in identifying if a state interest is relevant to the assessment of a PDA development application (refer to:https://planning.dsdmip. qld.gov.au/planning/better-development/the-development-assessment-process/the-states-role).
+https://planning.dsdmip.qld.gov.au/planning/better-development/the-development-assessment-process/the-states-role).